 Reflection

+This project reshaped how I think about designing for complex large-scale systems.
+The challenge wasn't the grid, the profiles, or the interface.
+It was aligning how different groups believed leadership decisions should happen.
 Product leaned toward consistency through structured data.
 HR focused on context, observation, and leadership potential.
 Engineering surfaced governance and permissions constraints that reshaped interaction design.
 The most meaningful progress came from navigating those tensions and designing a system that supported human judgment rather than replacing it.
+Looking back, I would have introduced mobile usage instrumentation earlier and invested more time upfront defining permissions architecture.
+Both became foundational to the product and surfaced later than expected.